 Figure 6: Glock 9, disassembled

-Scenario 3: (responsible partner: KWPG)
+Scenario 3: Mock ups (responsible partner: KWPG)

 Narrative:

 This scenario is an example of criminals often being involved in more than one type of crime.
 In this instance the individual is arrested for identity theft and fraud.
 During the search of his address several firearms, sniper rifles and black powder weapons are found, along with over a 1000 rounds of ammunition in various calibres.
 Searches of his computer and mobile phone revealed evidence that he was obtaining weapon parts, weapons and ammunition from a website.
 He was then contacting people with similar military interests and exchanging or trading weapons and ammunition with them.
 However, on the internet pages the weapons and ammunition were presented as mock-ups or components, e.g. bullets shown as empty casings.
 This case is further complicated by the fact that the black powder gun – as a collector’s item – is legal in Poland, though this loophole is starting to be abused by football fans who are obtaining and using them illegally.